Education (EDUC)

 Attributes: Global Engagement (GL)

-EDUC 302 Assessing English language Learners (2 Credits)
+EDUC 302 Assessing English Language Learners (2 Credits)

 This course addresses the importance of using appropriate methods of assessment when measuring achievement and making decisions about English Language Learners.
 Some of the issues that will be explored include purposes for assessing, types of assessments, limitations of traditional assessments, creating validity and reliability in assessments, administering tests, interpreting test results, and sharing results with learners, colleagues and parents.
 Students will design language and academic content assessments for use with English Language Learners.